2020–21 Hibernian F.C. season

-The 2020–21 season is Hibernian's (Hibs) fourth season of play back in the top league of Scottish football (the Scottish Premiership), having been promoted from the Scottish Championship at the end of the 2016–17 season.
+The 2020–21 season was Hibernian's fourth season of play back in the top flight of Scottish football, having been promoted from the Scottish Championship at the end of the 2016–17 season.
 Hibs lost in the semi-finals of the League Cup to St Johnstone, and in the 2021 Scottish Cup Final to the same opponents.
 Hibs finished third in the Premiership, which was their highest league position since 2004–05.

 Results and fixtures

 Friendlies

 Due to government rules introduced during the coronavirus pandemic, Hibs were restricted in their pre-season activities.
 Contact training was only permitted from Monday 29 June, and Hibs played only against other Premiership clubs during pre-season.
 One of those training matches had to be called off due to a delay in obtaining coronavirus test results.

 Scottish Premiership

 Hibs won their first three games of the season, the first time they had done this in the top division of the Scottish football league system since 1974–75.
 A 1–0 win at Aberdeen in the penultimate match clinched third place for Hibs, which was their highest finishing position since 2004–05.
 The win at Aberdeen was their 11th away from home in the league, which set a new club record for a season in the top division.